favourite189/LITA_CAPSTONE_PROJECT/README.md

 Data gotten from a retail store to analyzes the sales performance

 ## DATA COLLECTED
-They are 7 column in the data
+They are 7 columns in the data
 - .**ORDERID**
 They are unique identification of orders done in the store per orders
 - . **CUSTOMERSID**